bmspr1502/dbmsproject/README.md

 - <a target='_blank' href='https://github.com/DHEEPAKRAAJ123/'>Dheepak Raaj R</a> - `2019103516`
 - <a target='_blank' href='https://github.com/Sugavanesh10/'>Sugavaneshwaran K</a> - `2019103585`

+# AIM:

+We all have faced the problem where we would have missed some information that was sent in the official groups, sometimes lost track of the information sent.
+Also the study materials that are sent can get lost in the chats.
+So we have thought of designing a course management system where for each course the professor can directly send the details and any other announcements to the students.
+Also the student will be able to see all the available courses and enroll in any new course they would want to feature in.

 # How to use the app

 - Install XAMPP and start Apache and MySQL server from XAMPP Control Panel